lgilpin/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research scientist at Sony AI working on explainability in AI agents.
-I recently graduated with my PhD in Electrical Engineering and Computer Science at MIT in CSAIL, where I continue as a collaborating researcher.
+I am an incoming Assistant Professor in Computer Science and Engineering at UC Santa Cruz starting October 2021.
+Previously, I was a research scientist at Sony AI working on explainability in AI agents.
+I graduated with my PhD in Electrical Engineering and Computer Science at MIT in CSAIL, where I continue as a collaborating researcher.
 My research focuses on the theories and methodologies towards monitoring, designing, and augmenting machines that can **explain** themselves for diagnosis, accountability, and liability.
 My long-term research vision is for self-explaining, intelligent, machines by design.
 During my PhD, I developed "Anomaly Detection through Explanations" or ADE, a self-explaining, full system